rremple/intervalidus/readme.md

 ## Using and Extending

 There is nothing remarkable about `LocalDate` and the other types used in the examples above.
-It is an example of something called a "domain value" over which a "domain" can be defined.
+These are examples of something called "domain values" over which a
+"domain" can be defined.
 Domain values are finite with min/max values, an order, and an ordered hash function.
 There are two kinds of domain values: discrete and continuous.
 Discrete values have methods for finding successors/predecessors where continuous values do not.
 It is the domain built on top of the domain value that is used to define "interval" boundaries.
 Intervals using continuous domain values have boundaries that are either open or closed where those using discrete domain boundaries (apart from -∞ and +∞) are always closed.
-Note that intervals with more than one dimension may include both discrete and continuous dimensions, as was shown in an example earlier.
+Note that domains and intervals with more than one dimension may include both discrete and continuous dimensions, as was shown in an example earlier.